dazuma/toys/toys/docs/guide.md

 recommend doing so, because then you lose the root tool's useful default implementation that lists all your tools.)

 Toys allows subtools to be nested arbitrarily deep.
-Although in practice, more than two or three levels of hierarchy can be confusing to use.
+In practice, however, more than two or three levels of hierarchy can be confusing to use.

 ## Understanding Toys Files

 Toys commands are defined in Toys files.
-We covered the basic syntax for these files in the above section on defining tools.
-In this section, we will take a deeper look at Toys files, including:
+We covered the basic syntax for these files in the [above section on defining tools](#defining-tools).
+In this section, we will take a deeper look at what you can do with Toys files.

-* Defining subtools in their own files
-* Global and local Toys files
-* The `TOYS_PATH`
-* Overriding tools

 ### Toys Directories

 So far we have been defining tools by writing a Toys file named `.toys.rb` located in the current working directory.
-This works great if you have a small number of fairly simple tools, but if you are defining many tools or tools with long or complex implementations, you may find it better to define some tools in separate files.
+This works great if you have a small number of fairly simple tools, but if you are defining many tools or tools with long or complex implementations, you may find it better to split your tools in separate files.
 You can have Toys load tools from multiple files by creating a **Toys directory**.

 A Toys directory is a directory called `.toys` located in the current working directory.
+(Again, note the leading period.)
 Ruby files inside a Toys directory (or any of its subdirectories) are loaded when Toys looks for tool definitions.
 Furthermore, the name of the Ruby file (and indeed its path relative to the Toys directory) determines which tool it defines.

 For example, one way to create a "greet" tool, as we saw before, is to write a `.toys.rb` file in the current directory, and populate it like this: